howelljp724/RepData_PeerAssessment1-1/PA1_template.md

 Assignment 1, Reproducible Research
 ========================================================

-# I. Loading and Processing the data
+# I. Loading and Processing the Data

 ```r